 - What Could Go Wrong: China could continue to forge closer ties with Russia or saber-rattle Taiwan.
 In panics, investors often sell emerging markets first and ask questions later.
 A source of pessimism from somewhere in the developed world could end up causing underperformance in the emerging world, at no fault of its own.
 India is in the middle of a diplomatic feud with Canada that may hinder U.S. relations, though we have trouble seeing how this could adversely affect equity valuations near term.

 Outlook: The narrative for the U.S. fixed income arena has experienced a ‘sea-change’ in attitude due to the surprising resiliency in economic growth and a subsequent restrictive Fed policy.
 Treasury yields have risen to new high watermarks not seen in sixteen years.
 Until the U.S. economy begins to reveal signs of a significant slowing in activity, it would appear as if interest rates will remain at elevated levels.
 We expect rates to be ‘higher for longer’, with volatility continuing to be a part of the broader bond market investment landscape.

 This development has created an interesting phenomenon: there’s “income back in fixed income.”

 - What We Like: Yields have risen to (normal) levels that a generation of advisors and investors have never seen before, returning fixed income to its more traditional role in portfolios.

 - What Could Go Wrong: We could see no recession, with inflation remaining ‘sticky’.
-As a result, the Fed (global central banks) either raise rates more than expected, or don’t cut them until 2024.
+As a result, the Fed (global central banks) either continue to raise rates more than expected, or don’t cut them until mid to late 2024.
 Or we could see a deep recession where the U.S. economy (labor market) rolls over and the Fed cuts rates sooner than expected.
-Other concerns include geopolitical developments (such as Ukraine or a China/Taiwan escalation).
+Other concerns include geopolitical developments (such as Ukraine, China/Taiwan and/or Middle East escalation).